-Forks are what happen when a cryptocurrency’s software gets changed or upgraded.
+Forks are what happens when a cryptocurrency’s software gets changed or upgraded.
 Because a blockchain is decentralised, running across thousands of different users’ computers at a time, making changes is difficult.

 Developers can’t simply force software changes onto the blockchain.
 Instead, they have to make it available, and then convince all users to install it and switch over to the new version.

 - Hard fork.
 The new blockchain and software are incompatible with the old one.
 An entirely new coin is created.